maksimTrs/WebQA2/README.md

 2. Gradle installed (or use the included Gradle wrapper)
 3. Docker installed (for remote execution)
 4. Browsers installed (for local execution)

+### Continuous Integration with GitHub Actions

+The project includes GitHub Actions workflows for automated testing:

+#### Smoke Tests Workflow

+Located in `.github/workflows/smoke.yml`, this workflow:

+- Runs on push to main, master, and dev* branches
+- Can be triggered manually via GitHub UI
+- Executes in two sequential jobs:
+  1. **API Tests**: Runs SignUpAPITest
+  2. **UI Tests**: Runs LoginTest and SignUpUITest using Selenium Grid with Chrome
+- Uses caching for Gradle dependencies to speed up builds
+- Uploads build artifacts for failed tests for easier debugging
+- Automatically starts and stops Selenium Grid in Docker containers

+To view test results:
+1. Go to the Actions tab in your GitHub repository
+2. Select the latest workflow run
+3. Download artifacts for any failed tests
+4. For UI test failures with Allure reports, run `allure serve build/allure-results` locally

 ### Running UI Tests